sharonandisi/triangle-tracker1/README.md

 ## BDD
 Behaviour (The program should handle)| Input Example (When it receives) | Output Example (It should return)
 ----------------------------------| ------------- | -------------
-Two sides of a triangle are equal | 2,2,5| Iscosceles All three sides of a triangle are equal | 3,3,3 | Equilateral No sides of a triangle are equal | 3,4,5 | Scalene
-If the sum of two sides is equal to one side | 2,2,4 | Not a triangle
+When two sides of a triangle are equal | 2,2,5| Iscosceles When all three sides of a triangle are equal | 3,3,3 | Equilateral When no sides of a triangle are equal | 3,4,5 | Scalene When the sum of two sides is equal to one side | 2,2,4 | Not a triangle
 ##  Setup/installation Requirements
 * Have a functioning up to date Web Browser
 * Have a text editor i.e Atom, Visual Code Basic, Sublime Text etc.